reruo321/Java_Practice/Chapter-10/Ch10/Pr03/README.md

 A JTextField field shows many values: the current entry, (interim) calculation results, read memory value, and so on.

 #### Entry
 Entry is a number input on the field that is handled by a Boolean variable, *isEntry*.
 If the field is an entry, user's digits, a dot, and backspace inputs will continue to edit the current field.
 However, if *isEntry* is false, clicking a digit or a dot button allows the user to express his new input value on the field without taking out the numbers one by one; it automatically clears the field once, and put the digit or "0." on it.
-Moreover, no entry will block the backspace working, to prevent to modify the calculation results.
+Moreover, not-an-entry situation will block the backspace working, to prevent to modify the calculation results.
 All arithmetic buttons would disable the entry, but clicking the digits, CE, or C would make the Boolean true again.

 #### Buttons
 - Backspace: Erases the last digit of the field.
 Backspace on just one digit will make it 0.
 Only works when the field number is entry.